SECRET DOOR SUBMISSION GUIDELINES

 One Artwork – High-Quality Images 72DPI or Higher

-We accept the following forms of art – Painting, Drawing, Hand-made Prints, Collage, Sculpture, Ceramics, 2-D Works, Installations.
+We accept the following forms of art – Painting, Drawing, Printmaking, Collage, Mixed Media, Hand-Manipulated or Alternatively Processed Photography, Sculpture, 2-D Works, Installations.

-We do not accept the following forms of art – Photography, Performance Art, Digital Art, Craft, Noise Art, Commercial Art, (not that there's anything wrong with those forms of artwork, but it's not within our curatorial mandate.)
+We do not accept the following forms of art – Photography (unless it's been altered by hand), Performance Art, Digital Art, Craft, Noise Art, Commercial Art, not that there's anything wrong with those forms of artwork, but it's not within our curatorial mandate.

 We're looking for thoughtful, specific, and personal essays that examine the chosen artwork as a close reading.
 A close reading is an analysis of the details within text or art for the purpose of understanding the artist's intention and how the work reflects that intention.